Eastbourne International

-The Eastbourne Open (also known as Eastbourne International, formerly Rothesay) is a tennis tournament on the WTA Tour and the ATP Tour held at the Devonshire Park Lawn Tennis Club, Eastbourne, United Kingdom.
-Held since 1974, it is classified as an ATP Tour 250 series on the ATP Tour and a WTA 250 series on the WTA Tour (downgraded from WTA 500 in 2025).
-The tournament is played on outdoor grass courts, and is generally considered a "warm-up" for the Wimbledon Championships, a major tournament, which begins the following week.
-It was originally just part of the WTA Tour, but from 2009 it was combined as an ATP Tour event.
+The Lexus Eastbourne Open (formerly Rothesay International Eastbourne) is a tennis tournament held at the Devonshire Park Lawn Tennis Club, Eastbourne, United Kingdom, since 1974.
+It is classified as an ATP 250 on the ATP Tour and a WTA 250 series on the WTA Tour (downgraded from WTA 500 in 2025), and also as a wheelchair tennis event on the WC 500 level.
+The event is played on outdoor grass courts, and is generally considered a "warm-up" for the Wimbledon Championships, which begins the following week.

+History

+In 1977, the Federation Cup was hosted on the courts in place of the regular tournament.

+The tournament was originally just part of the WTA Tour, but from 2009 it was combined as an ATP Tour event.
 It replaced the Nottingham Open grass court tournament from 2009–2014.
 Nottingham returned for 2015–2016 with no men's event in Eastbourne, however Eastbourne replaced the Nottingham event again from 2017 onwards.
 From 2022 until 2024, it was sponsored by Rothesay, with past sponsors including Viking Cruises, Nature Valley and AEGON.

-Combination
+Combined event

 During 2007, lack of sponsorship for the Eastbourne tournament led the Lawn Tennis Association to consider moving the tournament to London.
 However, as part of a general reorganisation of United Kingdom professional tennis tournaments, it was instead decided to merge the event with the Nottingham Open, traditionally held during the same week.

 From 2009, therefore, the Eastbourne courts have hosted a combined women's and men's event until 2014.
-In 2015 and 2016 it was an only a Ladies event (with the men's competition returning to Nottingham).
+In 2015 and 2016 it was an only a ladies event (with the men's competition returning to Nottingham).
 In 2017, the Eastbourne tournament returned to being a combined event.